MAT Guides

 In these graphs, we can also see changes in when more applicants began to be shortlisted (which is a more important metric than those given offers when looking at MAT scores).
 The earlier years found applicants being more likely to attend an interview by 50 or even 40 marks, while later years bring this up to 60 marks or more

-Looking at the averages, we can see that they have generally gotten higher as the years have gone on, with 2020 offering the highest average scores for both offer holders and all applicants.
+Looking at the averages, we can see that they have generally gotten higher as the years have gone on, with 2020 offering the highest average scores for both offer holders and all applicants, followed by 2023.

 The data, therefore, provides a fairly clear image.
 The MAT seems to have gotten a bit easier over time, as average scores have risen while the scores with good shortlisting figures have also increased.
 This could be blamed on an increase of quality in applicants, but the data provides no evidence of this while the context of the grade scaling in the MAT would lead us to believe the first theory is more likely.